-Dealing with an Emergency Abroad: The FCO and travel insurance
+Dealing with an Emergency Abroad: The FCDO and travel insurance

 We've put together some common scenarios and detailed where you may be able to find help and assistance.